Connection Map¶

 Cluster visualization¶

-Clusters are shown as distinct nodes: - Clusters have a different shape than regular assets - Cluster members are shown as separate nodes connected implicitly to their cluster - When filtering by depth=0, both the selected member assets and their parent clusters are shown
+Clusters are shown as distinct nodes with a dashed cyan border: - Cluster members appear as separate nodes, connected to their parent cluster by dashed indicator lines - When filtering by depth=0, both the selected member servers and their parent clusters are shown - Member servers inherit the cluster's connections while maintaining their individual server-to-server connections

 Tips¶

-- Start from applications: Use the Apps & Services filter to find assets for a specific application, then explore their connections with depth=1.
+- Start from applications: Use the Applications filter to find servers for a specific application, then explore their connections with depth=1.

-- Use depth=0 for focused views: When you only want to see connections between specific assets, select them and set depth to 0.
+- Use depth=0 for focused views: When you only want to see connections between specific servers, select them and set depth to 0.

 - Enable layers for troubleshooting: Turn on "Show connection layers" to see exactly how multi-leg connections route through your infrastructure.